Hennepin County’s Guide to Green Remodeling

 Hennepin County offers deconstruction grants of up to $5,000 for remodeling and full building removal projects that are larger than 500 square feet on residential properties built before 1970.

 The funds can offset the additional time and labor costs associated with deconstruction.
-Find out more and apply online at www.hennepin.us/deconstruction.
+Deconstruction grant details and application.

 For larger remodeling projects, consider using a construction debris recycling business.